danielsan80/jobboy-example/README.md

 A Symfony example application using JobBoyBundle (and JobBoy).

-This is part of the [JobBoy project](https://github.com/danielsan80/jobboy-doc)
+The documentation is available [here](https://github.com/danielsan80/jobboy-doc/blob/master/doc/jobboy-example.md)